jtackaberry/stagehand/README.md

 # Stagehand

-**Danger!
-This software is half-baked.
-At the moment, it only works with [Easynews](http://easynews.com).
-It's not released yet.
-If you want to try it, expect some pain.**
+**This software is somewhat half-baked.
+It only works (though it works well) if you have an Easynews](http://easynews.com) account.
+Generic NNTP isn't supported yet (but help is welcome).**

 ## What it is